TAUSEEF-01/LivingConnect/README.md

 **Department of Computer Science & Engineering 💻**
 **CSE 2216 - Application Development Lab (Batch 28) 📚**

-### **Project Details ✨**

 ---

 ### **Project Overview 🔍**
 LivingConnect is a mobile application designed to simplify the process of finding and renting homes.
 The app integrates personalized filters, real-time map views, and an intuitive interface for seamless interaction between renters and property owners.
+Additionally, the platform offers services such as community centers for program purposes and essential home-related services like house shifting, coloring, and repairs.

 ---

-### **Team Details 🧠**
+### **Team Details  ✨🧠**
 **Team Name:** DU_CodeX_Legends

 #### **Team Members 👥:**